cjacker/opensource-toolchain-8051/README.md

 }
 ```

-**NOTE**, every model may have some special registers, please refer to the DATASHEET before starting write the codes. and the blink example in this repos covers a lot of models from different vendors, you can take it as reference.
+**NOTE**, every model may have some special registers, please read the DATASHEET before writing codes.
+The blink example in this repos covers a lot of models from different vendors, you can take it as reference.

-# Emulator
+# Simulator

-There are various 8051 emulators you can use, such as `edsim51`(free but not opensource), `mcu8051ide`, `ucsim_51`(shipped with SDCC).
+There are various 8051 simulators you can use, such as `emu8051`, `edsim51`(free but not opensource), `mcu8051ide`, `ucsim_51`(shipped with SDCC).

-I prefer to use `emu8051` as emulator to watch how code works and help debugging.

-The upstream url is https://github.com/jarikomppa/emu8051.
+I prefer using `emu8051`, the upstream url is https://github.com/jarikomppa/emu8051.

 And there are some fixes not upstreamed, you'd better use my fork:
 ```